BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

 To overcome the above limitations of handling uncertain PPG sensor data, in this paper, we propose a novel Bayesian deep learning approach, \emph{BayesBeat} to provide a probabilistic guarantee of AF detection.
+Moreover, Bayesian deep learning models learn the distribution of network weights instead of fixed value weights.
+Thus the rich representations learnt from the input data are robust to perturbations from signal noise.
 The key intuition of our approach is to exploit the Bayesian deep learning based approach to capture the inherent uncertainty in the noisy PPG signals and take this uncertainty into account while detecting AF from PPG signals, rather than training separate models to assess the signal quality.
-The advantage of \emph{BayesBeat} is multi-fold: (i) \textbf{robust:} can handle noisy PPG data and also avoid over-fitting for a small dataset, (ii) \textbf{efficient and scalable:} requires much fewer parameters, yet achieves state-of-art performance guarantee, which makes it suitable for low-end handheld devices, and (iii) \textbf{uncertainty guarantee:} gives aleatoric uncertainty (i.e. stochasticity of data resulting from input noise), which obviates the requirement of any supervision for signal quality estimation as the model itself learns to distinguish between AF related and motion-induced irregularities in PPG signals.
+The advantage of \emph{BayesBeat} is multi-fold: (i) \textbf{robust:} can handle noisy PPG data and also avoid over-fitting for a small dataset, (ii) \textbf{efficient:} requires much fewer parameters, yet achieves state-of-art performance guarantee, which makes it suitable for being deployed in low-end handheld devices, and (iii) \textbf{uncertainty estimate:} gives aleatoric uncertainty (i.e. stochasticity of data resulting from input noise), which obviates the requirement of any supervision for signal quality estimation as the model itself learns to distinguish between AF related and motion-induced irregularities in PPG signals.

-We have conducted an extensive set of experiments with our model and compared it against the state-of-the-art AF detection algorithms with the largest publicly available Stanford wrist photoplethysmography dataset \cite{torres2020multi}.
-Our proposed model BayesBeat significantly outperforms state-of-the-art AF detection methods achieving 7.1-9.2\% higher F1-score than~\cite{shen2019ambulatory} and 10-20\% higher F1-score than~\cite{torres2020multi}.
+We have conducted extensive experiments with our model and compared it against the state-of-the-art AF detection algorithms with the largest publicly available Stanford wrist photoplethysmography dataset \citt{torres2020multi}.
+Our proposed model BayesBeat substantially outperforms state-of-the-art AF detection methods achieving 7.1-9.2\% higher F1-score than~\citt{shen2019ambulatory} and 10-20\% higher F1-score than~\citt{torres2020multi}.
+Additionally, we experiment the generalizability of these trained models in MIMIC-III PPG dataset \cite{goldberger2000physiobank}.
+We find that BayesBeat is surprisingly effective in generalizing to PPG data from other domains without any additional fine-tuning, outperforming state-of-the-art baselines by 16-20\% absolute F1-points.
+Moreover, BayesBeat requires 40-200X fewer parameters than state-of-the-art baseline approaches making it suitable for deployment in low-resource wearable devices.
+Another important finding is that, \citt{torres2020multi} achieves the best result when it takes the signals with excellent labels only, i.e. rejecting more than 80\% of the data; whereas BayesBeat can handle the noisy data gracefully.

 In summary, we have made the following contributions: